 The Irish Coding Standards for the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM), Australian Classification of Health Interventions (ACHI) and Australian Coding Standards (ACS) apply to all activity coded in HIPE in Ireland.
-It is anticipated that revisions will be made on an ongoing basis and that further editions will follow.
+Revisions are made on an ongoing basis.
 Irish Coding Standards (ICS) are effective from the date first published unless otherwise stated.

 This document provides guidance and instruction on all aspects of HIPE data collection.
 The intention is to provide clarity and standardization as necessary.
 This document will be used in conjunction with the source document (chart), the ICD-10-AM/ACHI/ACS 8th Edition, Coding Notes and all instruction materials distributed by the Healthcare Pricing Office.
 It is the responsibility of coding staff to keep up to date with ICS and coding advice published in Coding Notes.
+ICS include advice published in Coding Notes.